IP Litigation Lawyers Protecting Intellectual Property Rights

 Licensing agreements can bring in revenue from your intellectual property.
 Licenses are typically for particular technologies or patents, and limited to specific geographical markets.
 License fees can be lump-sum, based on certain milestones, or a percentage.
 Licenses should be carefully documented so that each party understands its rights and obligations.
 When contemplating licensing negotiations, it is important to keep in mind that litigation could result, and potential licensors should understand how the litigation could proceed.
 GPM’s experienced intellectual property attorneys can help evaluate your licensing options.
 Our intellectual property attorneys can also help evaluate whether there has been a violation of the antitrust laws in a company’s licensing behavior.
 If you are seeking to license your intellectual property, or believe that someone is wrongfully demanding that you license their intellectual property, please contact Jonathan Rotter.

-Protect Your Intellectual Property Rights With the Help of Glancy Prongay & Murray LLP
+Protect Your Intellectual Property Rights With the Help of the IP Litigation lawyers at Glancy Prongay & Murray LLP

 Your intellectual property has substantial value.
 GPM’s experienced IP litigation lawyers can help you protect it.
 When you contact our firm to schedule a free, confidential consultation, our IP litigation lawyers will discuss the various ways to protect your intellectual property and the possible remedies for infringement.